 Due to the hardships for Kurdish people in Turkey (including a number of personal experiences) their family immigrated first to London and then to Atlanta, Georgia in 1995.
 Neither Sid nor Naciye spoke any English at that time.
-Sid took a job with Home Depot – one of their designers creating in-store exhibits.
+Sid took a job with Home Depot he was one of their designers who primary role was creating in-store exhibits.
 Eventually Home Depot offered him a job in Palo Alto working at the Palo Alto Expo Design Center – Naciye stayed in Atlanta with their son who was finishing school there before joining Sid in California three years later.

 Striking up a conversation, Sid told them he and Naciye were returning from yet another trip looking for land to purchase.
-The couple perked up and mentioned they owned land in eastern Napa County but they weren’t quite ready to sell.
+The couple perked up and mentioned they owned land in eastern Napa County, but they weren’t quite ready to sell.
 They exchanged phone numbers and the Torun’s took their address.
 Months later, after calling them several times but never able to reach them, Sid decided they would drive up to the property and bring some homemade baclava (by the way, theirs is the best baclava in Napa Valley).
 They showed up at their door, but the couple wasn’t home.

-Deciding to make one more trip up to the valley – they again dropped in unannounced – this time the couple was home.
+Deciding to make one more trip up to the valley, they again dropped in unannounced – this time the couple was home.
 And after a bit of negotiation, the sale was soon made, perhaps assisted by their amazing baclava.

 The property is 42.19 acres, much of it is east facing and is located about a mile from the Pleasure Cove Marina at the edge of Lake Berryessa (depending on the lake level which fluctuates significantly based on amount of rainfall).
 At the time of their purchase in 2002 this was entirely raw land covered in both forest and chaparral.
-Sid needed equipment to start developing the site – he visited yard sales, junk yards and used Craigslist eventually accumulating some 50 shovels, numerous sledge hammers and wheelbarrows.
-He moved to the property in 2002 – built a small 10×12′ shed to sleep in out of reclaimed wood and for 7 years lived here and worked alone.
+Sid needed equipment to start developing the site; he visited yard sales, junk yards and used Craigslist eventually accumulating some 50 shovels, numerous sledgehammers and wheelbarrows.
+He moved to the property in 2002 and built a small 10×12′ shed to sleep in out of reclaimed wood and for 7 years lived here and worked alone.
 But his loving wife (who was a chef at a market in Palo Alto at the time) made numerous trips every week from the Bay Area delivering food and water.

-Sid clearly appreciates the satisfaction of working with his own hands in the soil; the work he has put into this property is remarkable – much of it spent digging in the ground.
-He estimates he built 15 miles of dirt roads by hand – using a jack hammer for the most rocky of slopes and shovels, picks and wheel barrels for the rest.
-The property is rugged and all hillside, flat land is a premium here – constructing roads in this terrain is absolutely no easy feat, especially for one person.
+Sid clearly appreciates the satisfaction of working with his own hands in the soil; the work he has put into this property is absolutely remarkable – much of it spent digging in the ground.
+He estimates he built 15 miles of dirt roads by hand using a jack hammer for the rockiest of slopes and shovels, picks and wheelbarrows for the rest.
+The property is rugged and all hillside, flat land is a premium here; constructing roads in this terrain is absolutely no easy feat, especially for one person.

-And the fencing – each concrete fence post weighs 96 pounds – Sid carried every single one of them up the steep hills on the property – some days as the fence progressed through an extremely brush-covered rugged part of the back of the property he recalls he only had enough energy to carry and install one fence post for the entire day.
+And the fencing: each concrete fence post weighs 96 pounds.
+Sid carried every single one of them up the steep hills on the property; some days as the fence progressed through an extremely brush-covered rugged part of the back of the property he recalls he only had enough energy to carry and install one fence post for the entire day.
 It took Sid 4 years to completely build a fence around the property.
-And at one point he ran out of money for fencing materials so he became creative.
-He visited several dumps and found mattresses – removed the bed springs and vertically installed these as fences (even spotting an old mattress someone had illegally dumped next to the road – and removing its bed spring).
+And at one point he ran out of money for fencing materials, so he became creative.
+He visited several dumps and found mattresses and removed the bed springs and vertically installed these as fences (even spotting an old mattress someone had illegally dumped next to the road – and removing its bed spring).
 And if you ask Sid how many concrete posts he built, carried and installed – he will immediately recollect the number – it was 3,830!

-The high point of the property is nearly 1400 feet – from one of the uppermost lookouts, on a clear day one can barely see parts of the Sierra Nevada mountains far in the distance to the east.
-And on top of this high point, Sid is installing a variety of hand-carved statues, to replicate what is at Mount Nemrut in Kurdistan in southeastern Turkey.
+The high point of the property is nearly 1400 feet; from one of the uppermost lookouts, on a clear day one can barely see parts of the Sierra Nevada mountains far in the distance to the east.
+And on top of this high point, Sid plans to eventually build a variety of hand-carved statues, to replicate what is at Mount Nemrut in Kurdistan in southeastern Turkey.
 He has been increasing the soil height here for years, merely using shovels, plastic bins and wheelbarrows.

 The olive trees were planted before the vineyards – today some 12,000 trees grow on the property with 17 cultivars from France, Greece, Italy and Spain.
 Many of the trees were planted from seed.
 Initially Sid had to water the young trees but as they have aged, he is starting to dry farm them.
 Friends and family help harvest the olives each year.
 And wineries and other properties take note: M.S.
 Torun has plenty of olive trees for sale at various ages and sizes.
 A diversity of fruit trees grow on the property including pomegranates, 150 walnuts and plenty of mulberries.
 In May Sid hosts an annual Mulberry picking festival.
-In addition, they harvest honey from their bee hives, eggs from chickens and produce cheese from the goat’s milk.
+In addition, they harvest honey from their beehives, eggs from chickens and produce cheese from the goat’s milk.

 The vineyard is separated into 9 blocks with fairly high density planting to the following varieties: Cabernet Sauvignon, Cabernet Franc, Syrah and more recent plantings of Zinfandel.
 The vineyard and property are farmed organically without use of pesticides, herbicides or insecticides.
 Sid uses manure from the horses for soil amendments as needed.
 And in 2019 he applied for CCOF.

 Sid designed and built the beautiful round winery building by himself – sourcing rock from Turkey and shipping it to California along with locally quarried stones.
-He had the label for the wine designed in Turkey – featuring an image of the round winery building (the label was designed before the winery was even built).
+He had the label for the wine designed in Turkey and features an image of the round winery building.
+The label was designed before the winery was even built.
 And he also designed the cool looking chandeliers hanging from the ceiling – eight of them, each a half of an oak barrel.

-Very few wineries in the Napa Valley have their own museums and none are as unique as this one.
+Very few wineries in Napa Valley have their own museums and none are as unique as this one.
 Built into and against a hillside, Sid used soil from the property and mixed it with horse manure to line the interior of the museum’s walls.
-The museum contains historical and daily life artifacts from Kurdistan including old kerosene lamps, large metal pots used for cooking during special ceremonies and other home décor items.
+The museum contains historical and daily life artifacts from Kurdistan including old kerosene lamps, large metal pots used for cooking during special ceremonies, tools for weaving and other home décor items.
 The fires of 2020 destroyed the electrical lines running to the museum, so now it can be helpful to use a flashlight to see into the darker recesses of the interior space.